March of Carinthia: Background

-Between 819 and 823, the native Slavic population supported Ljudevit Posavski in revolt against Frankish overlordship.
-In 827, the Bulgars attacked Carinthia and, in 828, Louis the Pious reorganised Friuli into four counties, the two northernmost of which — Carinthia and Lower Pannonia — were detached from the Italian kingdom and incorporated into Bavaria.
-Louis, King of Bavaria, reorganised Carinthia into Frankish counties soon after.
-The division of Carinthia may have occurred as early as before 819 or perhaps simultaneously with division of Friuli.
-Before this, the Carinthians were still ruled by native dukes.
-The new comital administration was mixed Bavarian-Slavic.
+Between 819 and 823, the native Slavic population of Carantania supported prince Ljudevit of Lower Pannonia in revolt against Frankish overlordship.
+In 827, the Bulgars attacked Carantania and, in 828, emperor Louis the Pious reorganized the Duchy of Friuli into four counties, the two northernmost of which — Carantania and Lower Pannonia — were detached from the Italian kingdom and placed under jurisdiction of the March of Pannonia, within the Bavarian realm of Louis the German.
+From that time, Carantanians were no longer ruled by native dukes, but by appointed counts.
+The new county administration was mixed, both Franco-Bavarian and Slavic.